open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/docker.md

 </Note>

-Below we have highlited the steps needed to upgrade to the latest version with Docker.
-Make sure to also look [here](/deployment/upgrade/versions/011-to-012) for the general details related to upgrading to 0.12
+Below we have highlighted the steps needed to upgrade to the latest version with Docker.
+Make sure to also look [here](/deployment/upgrade/versions/011-to-012) for the specific details related to upgrading to 0.12

-### 1. Download `docker-compose.yaml` file
+### 1. Download docker-compose.yaml file

 Go to [github.com/open-metadata/OpenMetadata/releases](https://github.com/open-metadata/OpenMetadata/releases).
 The latest release will be at the top of this page.